saulpierotti/markdown_notebook/ADS.md

 	* Base call errors are not the only possible sequencing error
 	* A chimera is a fragment made up of sequences that are not contiguous in the original genome
 		* Chimeras should be recognized and removed from the input pool before the assebmly step
+	* The orientation of each fragment (the strand to which it belongs) is unknown
+		* A fragment $X$ is a substring of the string $Y$ iff the reverse complement of $X$ is a substring of the reverse complement of $Y$